Importing Records to a Subform

 The Key can be the Serial Number of the Parent Record to which you are adding Records or another field that has been assigned this value by the person who designed the Form.

-- Navigate to the Table View of your Subform.
+- Navigate to the Table View page of your Subform.

 - Click on the "Import" button.

-- You will be redirected to the Importer.
+- You will be redirected to the Record Import page.

 - Select all the Records you want to import from the spreadsheet including the column headers.